 Pupils who are pupil premium and have a low reading age are asked to attend school from 8am until 8.30 to complete a Lexia computer program.
 This program improves reading and writing skills.

-Over the next 3 months, all of the above interventions will be thoroughly audited, evaluated and decisions made on whether to continue them.
-We aim to continue to spend our Pupil Premium allocation for the year 2016/2017 on the interventions that have the most impact.
+All Pupil Premium funded interventions have been thoroughly audited, evaluated and decisions made on whether to continue them.
+This information can be found in the Pupil Premium Expenditure Report (there is a link at the bottom of this page) We aim to continue to spend our Pupil Premium allocation for the year 2017/2018 on the interventions that have the most impact.
 This gives us the option to trial new innovations such as Tutoring Vouchers, extending the Pupil Premium Parent Events and Revision Workshops and exploring how we can further assist our most disadvantaged pupils with basic numeracy and revision.
-Please see this year's Pupil Premium report for more details.
+Please also see this year's Pupil Premium report for more details.

 Pupil Premium Documentation